If you have been charged with DUI, contact the DUI Defense Attorneys at the Noll Law Office today for a free consultation.

 - Punishable by 6 – 30 years in the Illinois Department of Corrections

 What Types of DUI Charges Does the Noll Law Office Represent Individuals On?

 In Sangamon County, Illinois, the attorneys at the Noll Law Office will represent an individual on any DUI charge they may face, including:

 - Multiple (Repeat and Felony) DUI Offenses

-Noll Law Office attorneys understand the fear and anxiety a DUI can produce and can answer your questions regarding:
+The DUI defense lawyers at the Noll Law Office understand the fear and anxiety a DUI can produce and can answer your questions regarding:

 - Potential Jail and Prison Sentences

 Will my driver’s license be suspended or revoked because of my DUI?